Catholic Scholar & Consultant

 Andrew Likoudis is a Catholic scholar working at the intersection of tradition and reform in the contemporary Church.
-He is an M.A. candidate in Catholic Studies at Franciscan University of Steubenville.
+He holds an M.A. in Catholic Studies from Franciscan University of Steubenville.

 As founder of the Likoudis Legacy Foundation—a research institute built to continue his grandfather, James Likoudis' ecumenical work—he edits The Kydones Review and coordinates scholarship bridging Catholic and Orthodox theology.
 His latest project, Faith in Crisis, brought together 30+ contributors including Cardinal Robert Sarah, offering a serious response to the traditionalist movement in the Church.

 He writes for the National Catholic Register, Where Peter Is, and his Substack, Tradition and Renewal.
-He also consults for Catholic organizations on strategy, communications, and institutional development.
+He provides consulting, research, organizational strategy, and communications services to Catholic publishers, nonprofits, and institutions.

 Featured Book